umtdg/coredns-charm/README.md

 - [x] ~~Add option to keep zone file when removing a zone with file plugin~~
 - [x] ~~Add parser to read and execute commands from file~~
 - [x] ~~Change `__str__` to a different method~~
-- [ ] Add script to generate list of commands that goes into script file
 - [ ] Better default Corefile with configs
 - [ ] Add/remove records to/from zone files
 - [ ] Unit tests for print actions